sawertyu/pdsnd_github/README.md

 US bikeshare market research.

 ### Description
-The goal of the project was the analysis of the data related to bike share systems for three major cities in the United States — Chicago, New York City, and Washington.
+The goal of the project is the analysis of the data related to bikeshare systems for three major cities in the United States — Chicago, New York City, and Washington.
 The created interactive program takes raw inputs from a user in the terminal and, based on the answers provided, gives necessary statistics.

 ### Files used
 chicago.csv